HuangShiLab/strain2bfunc/README.md

 #### Functional prediction based on strain-level abundance profiles.
 DESCRIPTION

-We developed a C++ to compute the KO abundance table based on the strain composition abundance table.
+We developed a C++ tool to compute the KO abundance table based on the strain composition abundance table.

 USAGE
 ```
 calculate-ko-abd [Option] Value